AdobeDocs/commerce-learn.en/help/backend-development/remote-db-connection-execute-queries.md

 * A DB connection to your remote cloud environment using an application such as Mysql Workbench or Tables Plus
 * Connect directly to the cloud environment using the magento-cloud CLI tool and run commands on the remote server

 The preferred method is to do a database dump and scrub it to remove any customer information.
 Remove the customer data entirely if the data is not needed.

 ## Using the Adobe Commerce Cloud CLI tool

-For creating a db dump, if you have the [Adobe Commerce Cloud CLI](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/dev-tools/cloud-cli/cloud-cli-overview.html) installed it is an easy task.
-On your local laptop, go to a directory and run a similar command.
-Be sure to swap out "your-project-id" with the project ID it looks something like `asasdasd45q` and the environment name is usually "master" or "staging" but could be anything so make sure you verify it ahead of time.
+Creating a database dump requires you to have the [Adobe Commerce Cloud CLI](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/dev-tools/cloud-cli/cloud-cli-overview.html) installed.
+On your local laptop, go to a directory and run the following command.
+Be sure to replace `your-project-id` with the project ID, which is similar to `asasdasd45q`.
+You also need to replace `your-environment-name` with the name of your environment, such as `master` or `staging`.

 `magento-cloud db:dump -p your-project-id -e your-environment-name`

 If you are not sure of the project ID or the environment, you can omit these in the command: